What to Do if You Suffer from Whiplash Symptoms After a Car Accident

 - Any other out-of-pocket costs related to your injury

-Insurance adjusters will appreciate your thoroughness, and proper documentation can help speed up the reimbursement process.
+Insurance adjusters will appreciate your thoroughness, and proper documentation can help speed up the reimbursement process of car accident lawyers.

 Prepare for the Possibility of a Lawsuit